-A good degree in survey, technology or science.
-Applicants without recent formal qualifications may be acceptable - enquire about your suitability.
+You will need a good degree in survey, technology or science.
+You may still be acceptable without recent formal qualifications - enquire about your suitability.

 Months of entry